joealden/corum-client/docs/2-design.md

 ### API Design

-As I have discussed in the analysis section of this report, I will be using something called GraphQL to develop the API of Corum.
-If you haven't heard of GraphQL before, it very simple terms, it is a more flexible alternative to REST style APIs.
+As I have discussed in the analysis section of this report, I will be using GraphQL to develop the API of Corum.
+If you haven't heard of GraphQL before, putting it very simply, it is a more flexible and powerful alternative to REST style APIs.

 Some of the reasons I am using GraphQL to develop my API over REST are: